HaoKang-Timmy/Epipe/dataparallel_simulate/compression_simulation/Readme.md

 # Compression Algorithm Simulate

-All experiments are finished in data-parallelism conditions.
+All experiments are tested in data-parallelism conditions.

 ## Result of Uniform Quantization and Pruning